Lebanon marks first anniversary of protest movement

 A spiralling coronavirus outbreak since February prompted a ban on public gatherings but even without protesters on the streets public resentment has grown.

+The protest movement, meanwhile, has maintained a loose structure that some analysts believe could be an impediment to change.

+"The lack of political programmes and leadership have made the process and progress rather daunting and difficult," said Jamil Mouawad, who teaches political science at the American University of Beirut.

-The protest movement and its supporters are eager to show the virus has not snuffed out their cause.
+The protest movement is eager to show it has not lost momentum.

 "Year two of the Thawra," read the main headline in the French-language daily L'Orient-Le Jour, using the Arabic word for 'revolution' which for most Lebanese has become synonymous with the protest movement.